timshell/timshell.github.io/books.md

 <p>

-Here is a pretty comprehensive sample of the books I've read in the past few years (updated March 15, 2017).
+Below is a pretty comprehensive sample of the books I've read in the past few years (updated March 15, 2017).
+I'm also always looking for book recommendations so send some my way if you have any.
 <br>
 <br>